 1977 After a calamitous tryout tour, the John Kander and Fred Ebb musical The Act opens at the Majestic Theatre.
 Liza Minnelli is in the lead role, which wins her the 1978 Tony Award as Best Actress in a Musical.
 The story of a nightclub singer recalling her rocky romantic and professional life will come to look more like autobiography as the years roll on.
 The show runs 233 performances.

-1984 The Old Globe Theatre in San Diego suffers its second arson fire in six years today.
+1984 The Old Globe Theatre in San Diego, California suffers its second arson fire in six years.
 This one costs the theatre $500,000.

 2002 Sherie Rene Scott plays the title role in Debbie Does Dallas, a musical based on the pornographic film of the same name.
 Following a sold-out engagement at the summer 2002 New York International Fringe Festival, the naughty tuner begins a regular Off-Broadway run at the Jane Street Theatre.
 It continues through February 2003.

-2003 After many other acting teams competed for the role, Mark Hamill and Polly Bergen open on Broadway in Richard Alfieri's two-person comedy, Six Dance Lessons in Six Weeks, playing an elderly woman whose life in renewed when she begins taking dance lessons.
+2003 After many other acting teams competed for the role, Mark Hamill and Polly Bergen open on Broadway in Richard Alfieri's two-person comedy, Six Dance Lessons in Six Weeks.
+The play is about an elderly woman whose life in renewed when she begins taking dance lessons.
 Unfortunately the show is panned and fails to run even as long as the title, closing after just 30 performances.

 2009 Finian's Rainbow, the 1947 show-tune-packed musical about an Irishman and his daughter who come to America on a magical quest, opens in a Broadway revival starring Jim Norton, Chuck Cooper, Kate Baldwin, Christopher Fitzgerald, Cheyenne Jackson, and Terri White.
 The production at the St. James Theatre is the first Broadway revival of the classic Burton Lane/Fred Saidy/E.Y.
 Harburg show since 1960.